 - Make sure the facility is licensed and has no history of abuse.
 Read contracts carefully to see what is covered and what is extra.

-You can go to the Medicare Nursing Home Compare Guide at http://www.medicare.gov, and find a ranking for most homes.
+You can go to the Medicare Nursing Home Compare Guide and find a ranking for most skilled nursing facilities.
 This can be useful, but the number of "stars" is only a guide.
 Most of these categories are self-reported, so many nursing homes may fudge.
 Also, this is a snapshot based on locality.
 In some states nursing homes are held to fairly high standards and others are pretty lax, therefore a two star home in one state may be far better than a five star home in another.
 Certainly, the Medicare ranking is useful, but only as one tool.